frontenddogma/web-development-glossary/manuscript/l.md

 LESS
 Less
 : A dynamic preprocessor style sheet language that can be compiled into Cascading Style Sheets (CSS) and run on the client side or server side.
 The indented syntax of Less is a nested metalanguage, as valid CSS is valid Less code with the same semantics.
-Less provides the following mechanisms: variables, nesting, mixins, operators and functions; the main difference between Less and other CSS precompilers being that Less allows real-time compilation via less.js by the browser.
+Less provides the following mechanisms: variables, nesting, mixins, operators, and functions.
+The main difference between Less and other CSS precompilers is that Less allows real-time compilation via less.js by the browser.
 Less was first released in 2009.&nbsp;[†](#w-less) ℹ︎&nbsp;[lesscss.org](http://lesscss.org/)

 LIFO
 : → Last In, First Out